lucidrains/all-normalization-transformer/README.md

 ## Transformer with Normalized Attention (wip)

-A Transformer that consists of only normalization as its non-linearity, as proposed in <a href="https://arxiv.org/abs/2005.09561">this paper</a>.
-This repository will build on this and attempt to make this work for auto-regressive scenario.
-Experiments pending.
+A Transformer that consists of only normalization as its sole non-linearity, as proposed in the paper <a href="https://arxiv.org/abs/2005.09561">Normalized Attention Without Probability Cage</a>.
+This repository will build on the paper's contributions and attempt to make it work for the auto-regressive case.

 ## Citations